parisazeynaly/Customer-Segmentation-KMeans/README.md

-Customer Segmentation with K-Means Clustering
+# Customer Segmentation with K-Means Clustering

-This repository contains a Jupyter notebook that performs a customer segmentation analysis using the K-Means Clustering algorithm.
+**Summary:** This repository contains a Jupyter notebook that performs a customer segmentation analysis using the K-Means Clustering algorithm.
 The project's goal is to identify distinct customer groups based on their spending habits and income, providing valuable insights for targeted marketing and business strategy.

-Methodology and Approach
+## Methodology and Approach
 The analysis follows a robust data science methodology to ensure the results are reliable and meaningful.

+**Data Loading and Exploration**
-Data Loading and Exploration: The project starts by loading the Mall_Customers.csv dataset.
+The project starts by loading the Mall_Customers.csv dataset.
 Initial exploratory data analysis (EDA) is performed to understand the dataset's structure, check for missing values, and analyze key distributions through plots like KDE plots and scatter plots.

+**Feature Selection**
-Feature Selection: The analysis focuses on two key features: Annual Income (k$) and Spending Score (1-100).
+The analysis focuses on two key features: Annual Income (k$) and Spending Score (1-100).
 These features are crucial for understanding customer behavior.

+**Optimal Clusters**
-Optimal Clusters: The Silhouette Score is used to programmatically determine the optimal number of clusters for the data.
+The Silhouette Score is used to programmatically determine the optimal number of clusters for the data.
 This data-driven approach confirms that 5 clusters are the most appropriate for segmenting the customers.

+**K-Means Clustering**
-K-Means Clustering: The K-Means algorithm is applied to the selected features.
+The K-Means algorithm is applied to the selected features.
 The model groups customers into the identified number of clusters based on their proximity to the cluster centers.

-Cluster Interpretation: The final step involves analyzing the characteristics of each cluster.
+**Cluster Interpretation** The final step involves analyzing the characteristics of each cluster.
 The notebook provides a clear, descriptive name for each segment based on the average income and spending score of its members.

 Key Findings: Customer Segments
 The project successfully identified five distinct customer segments, each representing a unique customer profile: